 While you could try fixing any camera shake in Photoshop, it’s generally easier to just re-take the photo.
 Why?
 Because editing images is a time-consuming process that, as a busy store owner, most probably isn’t one of your top priorities.

 Found up the old camera that your parents gave you to take images with on a family vacation as a kid?
 Chances are it’s not suitable for taking product images.

 Old cameras and devices are generally low resolution — some even with no autofocus!
 Leaving the resulting picture quality will be poor.
 While you could head to Google and try and find the best Photoshop tutorials, nothing can fix low resolution.

 If you uploaded great-looking product shots to WooCommerce but then they suddenly became blurry, the issue almost always has to do with your thumbnail settings.

 Thumbnails are a WordPress feature that automatically resize and crop the product images that you upload to your store.
 This helps you balance two important, but opposing, forces:

-For those reasons, WooCommerce automatically uses different thumbnail sizes depending on where an image shows up.
+Not great right?
+That’s why for those reasons above, WooCommerce automatically uses different thumbnail sizes depending on where an image shows up.
 Think about it – you don’t need a large image on your catalog page, but you do probably want larger images on your single product pages.